Margarita Mix Recipe

 holding a lime half over the juicer to squeeze out the lime juice.

-Okay, you can treat this process like a workout and use a manual lemon squeezer or you can take a much easier way with the juicer.
+Okay, you can treat this process like a workout and use a manual lemon squeezer or you can take a much easier way with an electric juicer.
 (A simple citrus juicer is about $20 on Amazon and it’s so worth it.)

 1. Start by making simple syrup first.
 You need equal parts of hot water and sugar, but make sure that water is boiling hot to melt the sugar.
 Next, mix sugar and hot water until sugar is fully dissolved and pour it into the jar.